Operator-grade ranked comparison

 Honest strength: Strongest free tier in category (1K subscribers, 12K monthly sends).
 Built-in landing pages, simple automation, good template library.
 Founder-friendly UX with fast time-to-value.
 Cheap at low subscriber counts.

 Honest weakness: Limited at scale (subscriber pricing compounds).
 Less mature than Mailchimp or ActiveCampaign on automation depth, predictive AI, integrations.
-Best as a primary tool for solo creators or small lifestyle brands.
+Loses to Kit for serious creator commerce motions.

-When to pick Mailerlite: You're a solo creator (blog, newsletter, online course) or small lifestyle brand running basic newsletter + simple automation motion.
-Below 5K subscribers.
+When to pick Mailerlite: You're a small lifestyle brand or hobbyist creator running basic newsletter + simple automation motion below 5K subscribers and don't need creator-commerce features (use Kit if you do).

 Want to try Transpond?